-Settlement for primary teachers

 Primary teacher pay increase calculator

-Enter your current pay step and qualification group below to see what your new base salary is after 1 July 2021.
+Enter your pay step at 1 July 2019 and qualification group below to see what your new base salary is after 1 July 2021.

 Note that this takes into account the pay scale changes and normal step progression.

 Reading the new pay scale

 The pay calculator above will tell you your base salary after 1 July 2021.
 The colour-coded pay scale below shows you how you will progress up the scale over the next two years.

 Find your current step, then follow its colour to show your step movements.

 Note: because the settlement changes from a 12 step scale by condensing the bottom 3 steps, the step names change but the base salaries increase.

 e.g. A teacher currently on step 8 Q1 max ($59,621) would be on the new step 6 as of 1 July 2019 ($62,000) and would progress to new step 7 ($68,000) in July 2020 and new step 8 ($75,190) in July 2021.